valeria-va/ROS2_rUBot_tutorial_ws/Documentation/1_ROS2_tutorial.md

 To create a launch file we have to:
 - create a "launch" folder in "src/ros2_tutorial/"
-- Inside create the launch file in different formats:
+- Inside create the launch file in different formats (python or XML)
+- Enable the execution of all files in "launch" folder.
+For that you have to open "setup.py" file and make some modifications to:
+    - Import some libraries
+    ```shell
+    import os
+    from glob import glob
+    ```
+    - share this launch folder to the executable path.
+Add this line in "data_files"
+    ```shell
+    (os.path.join('share', package_name), glob('launch/*'))
+    ```
+- compile again

+**Writting launch files**

+Launch files can be written in python, XML or YAML formats.
+We show here the same lauch file in the 3 different formats.
-- Launch file in Python: "hello_pub_sub.launch.py" file and make it executable
+- Launch file in Python format: "hello_pub_sub.launch.py" file
 ```python
 from launch import LaunchDescription
 from launch_ros.actions import Node